hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 At least 64GB of system memory(RAM) is recommended to avoid OOM.

 At least 24GB of VRAM needed to guarantee the reproducibility if you use single GPU.
-Consider lowering train_batch_size, valid_batch_size and lr in this case.
+Consider lowering the train_batch_size, valid_batch_size and lr in this case.

 training(5xfold + 4xseed) takes over 120 hours with 1xRTX4090.